pablito56/pycourse/README.md

 >>>
 ```

-Pressing intro without introducing a command new explanations and examples will appear in the interpreter.
-It is posible to manually execute other code to play around with the examples.
+New explanations and examples will appear in the interpreter when pressing INTRO without introducing a command.
+It is also posible to manually execute other code to play around with the examples.